NeverBounce/NeverBounceAPI-PHP/README.md

 ==================

 *Major Change*
 With version 2.0.x oAuth2 has been introduced into the API.
 We will depreciating the 1.x libraries in favor of this version.
-As such the authorization procedure has changes slightly in this version.
+As such the authorization procedure has changes slightly in this version

 This package provides convenient methods to integrate the NeverBounce API into your project.